-Individual projects, particularly those completed in the early 2000's involve a portion of catch-up.
+Council's Level of Service for the treatment of wastewater is that all wastewater discharged into the ocean meets the ongoing resource consent conditions.
+Where this level of service is already being met then new projects that increase in capacity of wastewater treatment are of minimal benefit to the existing population and projects will be largely funded via development contributions.
+Funding from the existing community is required where individual projects are partially required in order to catch up the to meet the Level of Service targets.
 This catch-up is funded from rates.
-Apart from this catch-up portion there is little benefit to existing residents.
-Council's Level of Service for the treatment of wastewater is that all wastewater discharged into the ocean meets the ongoing resource consent conditions.
-Given that this level of service is already being met we do not consider that the increase in capacity of wastewater treatment is of significant benefit to the existing population except in relation to any catch-up.